instaware/Instaware/README.txt

-     About The Elightenment Project
+     About The Instaware Project

-Developed by Thomas Nappo, The Strokefire project is an effort to improve the modern
+Developed by Thomas Nappo, The Instaware project is an effort to improve the modern
 RuneScape server environment.